Macquarie Island: Climate

-Macquarie Island's climate is moderated by the sea, and all months have an average temperature above freezing; although snow is common between June and October, and may even occur in summer.
-Due to its cold summers, the island has a tundra climate (ET) under the Köppen climate classification.
+Macquarie Island's climate is highly consistent throughout the year and is characterised by cool temperatures and strong winds.
+The island experiences high winds, largely from the north and north-west.
+In 1983–1984, average annual wind speeds were about 33 kilometres per hour, with gales exceeding 63 kilometres per hour recorded on 76 days of the year.
+Average annual rainfall is about 900 mm.
+Mean annual temperatures have risen by about 1° Celsius since 1949.
+Unlike the majority of sub-Antarctic islands, Macquarie Island has no permanent snow.

 Average daily maximum temperatures range from 4.9 °C in July to 8.8 °C in January.
 Precipitation occurs fairly evenly throughout the year and averages 1002.1 mm annually.
 Macquarie Island is one of the cloudiest places on Earth with an annual average of only 862 hours of sunshine (similar to Tórshavn in the Faroe Islands).
 Annually, there are an average of 289.4 cloudy days and just 3.5 clear days.

 There are 316.7 precipitation days annually, including 55.7 snowy days (being equal to Charlotte Pass on this metric).
 This is a considerably lower figure than at Heard Island due to its longitude, which receives 96.8 snowy days at only 53 degrees south.